Nadal crushes Raonic to win Rogers Cup

 | MONTREAL

-MONTREAL Rafa Nadal overpowered Canada's Milos Raonic 6-2 6-2 in the final of the men's Rogers Cup on Sunday to boost his confidence ahead of the U.S. Open, starting later this month.
+MONTREAL Rafa Nadal thumped Canada's Milos Raonic 6-2 6-2 in the final of the men's Rogers Cup on Sunday to capture his eighth ATP title this season and boost his confidence ahead of the U.S. Open, starting later this month.

-"I love this tournament so much and I have unforgettable memories here...I'm very happy, this week has been a dream week for me."
+"To win here, I had to be playing my top level," Nadal told reporters.

+"I'm very happy the way that I played almost every match in this tournament.
+It's very important for me, this title."

-Sunday's victory provided Nadal with his third win at the Rogers Cup, his eighth ATP title this year and his 25th Masters crown.
+Sunday's victory provided Nadal with his third win at the Rogers Cup and his 25th career Masters title and the Spaniard will rise to three in the world rankings when they are released on Monday.

 Nadal was ruthless from the outset and never allowed Raonic to settle his nerves in front of a partisan capacity crowd in Montreal.